Claim your freebie!

-Teachers everywhere are struggling to cope with the working conditions that they find themselves in.
+Teachers everywhere are struggling to cope with the working conditions that we find ourselves in.

-- having to move from classroom to online teaching with a couple of days' notice
+- had to move from classroom to online teaching with a couple of days' notice

-- dealing with emails, notifications and cries for help which are pinging in at all hours of the day/night
+- dealt with emails, notifications and cries for help pinging in at all hours of the day/night

-- dealing with the anxiety of preparing to return to classrooms with limited support or guidance
+- been dealing with the anxiety of being in classrooms with limited protection, support or guidance

 I know that everyone is living with very challenging circumstances just now and this not meant to be a "poor old teachers" post.
 I think we could cope with all of the above points more easily if we didn't also have to cope with: